Quest for Bush

-Quest for Bush, also known by its literal Arabic translation The Night of Bush Capturing is a free first-person shooter video game released by the Global Islamic Media Front (an al-Qaeda propaganda organization) in September 2006.
-The goal is to fight soldiers through six levels and eventually to kill the boss, George W. Bush.
+Quest for Bush, also known by its literal Arabic translation The Night of Bush Capturing, is a free first-person shooter video game released by the Global Islamic Media Front (an al-Qaeda propaganda organization) in September 2006.
+The goal is to fight U.S. soldiers with an AK-47 through six levels and eventually to kill the boss, then-President George W. Bush, all while a nasheed plays in the background.
 The game is a modification of Quest for Saddam, released by Petrilla Entertainment in 2003.